dzikoysk/reposilite/reposilite-backend/README.md

-    api/                             # Public API exposed by 'feature' domain ResponseDto.kt                 # E.g. a DTO with a response returned by FeatureFacade application/                     # Application layer classes that somehow configures the given domain FeatureWebConfiguration.kt     # Main configuration class used to register domain in Reposilite app infrastructure/                  # Infrastructure dependent implementations
+    api/                             # Public API exposed by 'feature' domain ResponseDto.kt                 # E.g. a DTO with a response returned by FeatureFacade application/                     # Application layer classes that somehow configures the given domain FeaturePlugin.kt               # Main configuration class used to register plugin-like domain in Reposilite app infrastructure/                  # Infrastructure dependent implementations
       SQLRepository.kt               # E.g. an implementation based on SQL
     Repository.kt                    # Some abstract components to implement by various infrastructure impls